 The HEM method

-The royal commission into the banking sector looked into HEM with scrutiny and found that for many people it isn’t an accurate reading of most people’s living expenses and actually seriously falls short.
+The royal commission into the banking sector questioned the use of HEM and found that for many people it isn’t an accurate reading of most people’s living expenses and actually seriously falls short.

 “While the HEM can have some utility when assessing serviceability (of a loan) — that is to say, in assessing whether a particular consumer is likely to experience substantial hardship as a result of meeting their obligation to repay a line of credit — the measure should not and cannot be used as a substitute for inquiries or verification,” the commission report stated.